Why have a Facebook Page for Business?

 Identify the necessary steps needed to connect with your audience, create a plan, give someone the responsibility to manage the plan and then review performance regularly, so that you can continually tweak the plan.
-Before you post anything, do a bit of research to see what other people, bigger companies, in your business are doing on Facebook, to help give you some ideas for design and layout to make you look good.
+Before you post anything, do a bit of research to see what other people, bigger companies, in your business are doing on Facebook.
+This will help give you some ideas for design and layout to make you look good.
 (Not too much time on research, get that page up ASAP).
 Facebook ads work, but you may have to do some work too.
 Stick with it, A/B test until you get it right.

 Facebook Tips to make it perform well for you

 1. Create most of the content in your own website first and then post link it in Facebook.
 Simply paste in the Facebook timeline, the url or link to the page or article on the website.
 It will auto populate and this will bring people to your website from your Facebook page

 2. Include a good engaging, sized image as it encourages clicks, larger ones rather than the default small ones.
 Include a CTA Call to Action, that should ideally bring people to your website, where you can engage with more information or offers.

 3. Add some content to make the image better such as a bit of pertinent intro text

 4. Create and add Video content or repost interesting video.
 It can be raw and rough, but video for mobile is going to be huge.
 Ideally add subtitles or explanatory text, as many people wil not click a video until they know what it is about